ppy/osu-wiki/wiki/Ranking_criteria/osu!catch/en.md

 #### Rules

 - **Custom catchers must be included in v2 skin format.** The needed elements can be found at [Skinning/osu!catch](/wiki/Skinning/osu!catch).
 - **Custom [fruits](/wiki/Skinning/osu!catch#fruits) must include all necessary elements and be coloured in a scale of grey colours.** This is to ensure that your images are clearly defined and of acceptable quality.
 The needed elements can be found at [Skinning/osu!catch](/wiki/Skinning/osu!catch).
-It is recommended to use transparent elements for the overlays.
+It is recommended that transparent elements are used for the overlays.
 - **Skinned elements must be the same size as their default skin counterparts.** This is so they represent the hitbox properly and don't alter gameplay.
   - [Fruits](/wiki/Skinning/osu!catch#fruits) must be 128x128 pixels.
   - [Drops](/wiki/Skinning/osu!catch#fruits) must be 82x103 pixels.